Advertisement

 It might sound like Italian employers are handing out generous end-of-year bonuses, and it is in fact sometimes referred to as a gratifica natalizia, or Christmas bonus.

-Having it paid in this way is an expectation, and a compulsory part of all employment contracts, unless employees request otherwise.
+Having it paid in this way is an expectation, and it's a compulsory part of all employment contracts, unless employees request otherwise.

 It is believed to have begun as an optional Christmas bonus, but in 1937 it became a requirement under Italian law for certain types of employers, eg. factory owners, to give all manual workers a 13th payment in December.
 The rule was then extended to cover all employees, and from this point the 'extra' sum was included in the annual salary as standard.